ushaham/BatchEffectRemoval2018/README.md

-Repository for the paper "Generalizable Batch Effect Removal via Batch-Free Encoding" by Uri Shaham.
+Repository for the paper "Batch Effect Removal via Batch-Free Encoding" by Uri Shaham.

 Data:
 * Data files should appear in a data folder specified in data_path.